KartikChugh/free-for-dev/README.md

   * [fraudlabspro.com](https://www.fraudlabspro.com) — Help merchants to prevent payment fraud and chargebacks.
 Free Micro Plan available with 500 queries/month.
   * [mailpop.in](https://mailpop.in) - Get the most of your Stripe notifications with contextualized information.
   * [vatlayer.com](https://vatlayer.com/) — Instant VAT number validation and EU VAT rates API, free 100 API requests/month

-## Docker Related

-  * [canister.io](https://canister.io/) — 20 free private repositories for developers, 30 free private repositories for teams to build and store Docker images
-  * [Docker Hub](https://hub.docker.com) — One free private repository and unlimited public repositories to build and store Docker images
-  * [Gitlab](https://gitlab.com) - Per-repo container registry.
-10GB limit.
-  * [Play with Docker](https://labs.play-with-docker.com/) — A simple, interactive and fun playground to learn Docker.
-  * [quay.io](https://quay.io/) — Build and store container images with unlimited free public repositories
-  * [Whales](https://github.com/Gueils/whales) — A tool to automatically dockerize your applications for free.

-## Vagrant Related

-  * [app.vagrantup.com](https://app.vagrantup.com) - HashiCorp Vagrant Cloud.
-Vagrant box hosting.
-  * [vagrantbox.es](https://www.vagrantbox.es/) — An alternative public box index

-## Dev Blogging Sites

-  * [dev.to](https://dev.to/) - Where programmers share ideas and help each other grow.
-  * [hashnode.com](https://hashnode.com/) — Hassle-free Blogging Software for Developers!.
-  * [medium.com](https://medium.com/) — Get smarter about what matters to you.

-## Commenting Platforms
-  * [ReplyBox](https://getreplybox.com) - ReplyBox, a simple, honest comment system.
-No ads, no dodgy affiliate links, no fluff.
-  * [Staticman](https://staticman.net/) - Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub and/or GitLab repository, using Pull Requests.
-  * [GraphComment](https://graphcomment.com/) - GraphComment is a comments platform that helps you build an active community from website’s audience.
-  * [Utterances](https://utteranc.es/) - A lightweight comments widget built on GitHub issues.
-Use GitHub issues for blog comments, wiki pages and more!
-  * [Disqus](https://disqus.com/) - Disqus is a networked community platform used by hundreds of thousands of sites all over the web.

-## Screenshot APIs

-  * [ApiFlash](https://apiflash.com) — A screenshot API based on Aws Lambda and Chrome.
-Handles full page, capture timing, viewport dimensions, ...
-  * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
-250 reqs/day every day free.
-  * [ScreenshotAPI.net](https://screenshotapi.net/) - Screenshot API use one simple API call to generate screenshots of any website.
-Build to scale and hosted on Google Cloud.
-Offers 100 free screenshots per month.
-  * [screenshotlayer.com](https://screenshotlayer.com/) — Capture highly customizable snapshots of any website.
-Free 100 snapshots/month
-  * [screenshotmachine.com](https://www.screenshotmachine.com/) — Capture 100 snapshots/month, png, gif and jpg, including full-length captures, not only home page
-  * [WWW2PNG](https://www2png.com/) - Capture screenshots of any website with basic customization.
-Includes automatic blockchain anchoring and full page capture.
-Completely free service.

 ## Miscellaneous